Cheryl Brownlee

 Cheryl Brownlee (born 1991 or 1992) is a Democratic Unionist Party (DUP) politician, serving as a Member of the Northern Ireland Assembly (MLA) for East Antrim since 2023.

 She was previously a Mid and East Antrim Councillor for the Carrick Castle DEA from 2014 to 2023.

 Political career

-Brownlee was first elected to Mid and East Antrim Borough Council in 2014, as a DUP representative for the Carrick Castle District; she was subsequently re-elected in the 2019 and 2023 Council elections.
+Brownlee was first elected to Mid and East Antrim Borough Council in 2014, as a DUP representative for the Carrick Castle District; she was re-elected in the 2019 and 2023 Council elections.

 Member of the Northern Ireland Assembly

 In September 2023, Brownlee replaced David Hilditch as MLA for East Antrim, following the latter's decision to stand down due to ill health.
-Cheryl has engaged in a number of key policy items such as spreading awareness of Autism and ADHD and promoting the baby loss certificate in Northern Ireland.
-She also has promoted Northern Irelands marching bands culture.
+Cheryl has engaged in a number of key policy items such as spreading awareness of autism and ADHD and promoting the baby loss certificate in Northern Ireland.
+She also has promoted Northern Ireland's marching bands culture.